Millennials made the need for learning technology clear – Gen-Z will push you to perfect how it’s used to retain and engage new workers.

 - They feed on innovation, uniqueness and originality, and are confident in knowing what makes them special (they want to know why your organization is special, too).

-From a learning perspective, connecting with Gen-Z requires L&D activities that:
+From a learning perspective, connecting with Gen-Z requires Learning and Development activities that:

 - Leverage mixed media and stimulating messages